yasiryagi/helpdesk/README.md

 # Overview
-This repo contains detailed guides and help for user to interact with our current [testnet](http://testnet.joystream.org/).
+This repo contains detailed guides and help for users to interact with our current [testnet](http://testnet.joystream.org/).

 # Contribute
 If you find something that is wrong or missing, please make an [Issue](https://github.com/Joystream/helpdesk/issues), or better yet, fork the repo and make a [PR](https://github.com/Joystream/helpdesk/pulls) to help us improve!
 It might even qualify for a [reward](#builders-and-bug-reporters).
 For more information on this, please see the [bounties repo](https://github.com/Joystream/bounties).